evanpeikon/GSE_130646/README.md

 <img src="images/marker_genes.png" alt="Description" width="450" height="600">

 The image above depicts the top three marker genes expressed in each of our cluster.
-Now, we'll take the top marker gene for each cluster and then visualize it's expression across clusters to identify the cellular composition and identity of each cluster:
+Now, we'll take the top marker gene for each cluster and then visualize it's expression across all clusters to observe it's distribution:
 ```
 # compute t-SNE
 sc.tl.tsne(adata_transposed)